 Interestingly, sinus x-rays in kids (2+ years old) may be more reliable and in this sub-population, may be beneficial [Link].
 But this study unfortunately did not include CT sinus scans to verify sinus x-ray findings.
 It should also be noted that sinus x-rays younger than 2 years old is also unreliable [Link].

 This is a personal blog.
 Nothing on this blog is intended to create a physician-patient relationship or to substitute as medical advice.
-This is a public site and you are not allowed to post any comments that are obscene, defamatory, or fraudulent.
+This is a PUBLIC site and you are not allowed to post any comments that are obscene, defamatory, spam, or fraudulent.
 Comments that are considered inappropriate will be deleted.
+We do not routinely review or respond to comments.
 We do not necessarily endorse any of the advertisement messages on this site.
 The opinions expressed here represent purely our own.

-Our practice is not associated with any companies portrayed in our blog and we do not receive payment for any products mentioned.
+Our practice is not associated with any companies portrayed in our blog.